Martin Romualdez: Early life and education

+House of Representatives

+Elections

+Romualdez was first elected as representative of Leyte's first district in 2007.
+He was re-elected in 2010 and in 2013.

-In April 2014, Romualdez expressed his interest to run as senator in the 2016 elections.
+In April 2014, Romualdez expressed interest in running for senator in the 2016 elections.
 He filed his certificate of candidacy for senator on October 13, 2015.
-In November 7, 2015, Romualdez declared his support for presidential candidate Jejomar Binay.
-In 2016 Davao City mayor and presidential aspirant Rodrigo Duterte also endorsed the candidacy of Romualdez.
-He ran under the Lakas–CMD party, of which he is the national president, but ultimately failed to win a senate seat.
+On November 7, 2015, Romualdez declared his support for presidential candidate Jejomar Binay.
+In 2016 Davao City Mayor and presidential aspirant Rodrigo Duterte also endorsed the candidacy of Romualdez.
+He ran under the Lakas–CMD party, which he is the national president of, but ultimately failed to win a senate seat, placing 15th.

-In the 2019 elections, Romualdez again won as representative of Leyte's 1st congressional district.
-Romualdez was later elected House Majority Leader of the 18th Congress.
+In the 2019 elections, Romualdez again won as representative of Leyte's first district.
+Romualdez was later elected as Majority Floor Leader of the House of Representatives of the Philippines for the 18th Congress.
+He was re-elected in 2022 and in 2025.

+In December 2021, Romualdez became the campaign manager of Sara Duterte's vice presidential campaign alongside Davao Occidental Governor Claude Bautista.